-All vehicles operated on the UNA campus must be properly registered and display a current UNA parking permitteenty-four (24) hours a day and seven (7) days a week.
+All vehicles operated on the UNA campus must be properly registered and display a current UNA parking permit-twenty-four (24) hours a day and seven (7) days a week.

 Registration in itself is no guarantee of a parking space near the place where one works or attends class.
 The responsibility of finding a legal parking space rests with the vehicle operator.
-Parking for all permit holders is on a "first-come, first-served" basis only.
 A lack of space where one would like to park is not a valid excuse for violating any parking regulation.